duongmngo/getting-started-with-kubernetes/README.md

     - What is Kubernetes API Object?
 What is the format?
 How Kubectl sends it to API Server?
     -
 ## Pods.
-- Pod is the basic buiding block of Kubernetes - The smallest and simplest unit in the kubernetes object.
+- Pod is the basic buiding block of Kubernetes.
 - Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.
 - Pod encapsulates application containers.
-- We will rarely create individual pods directly in Kubernetes.
-Because Pods is ephemeral, so we often use some kind of Pod

 ## Pod Controllers
 - Higher-level abtraction to manage Pods.